arifislam007/Docker-App-Demo/golan/README.md

 ## Scenario

-Your development team has just finished crafting a GoLang application and uploaded it onto GitHub.
+Your development team has just finished developping a GoLang application and uploaded it onto GitHub.
 Now, the operations team is tasked with containerizing this application using Docker for deployment purposes.

 ## Prerequisites